 If you’re looking for extra support and guidance with this challenging issue and need to move in the right direction to stop bedwetting, we can help.

 All of our programs are for people who want private attention.
-We will show you how to challenge and eliminate the heavy problematic sleep and bring the brain back online.
+We will show you how to challenge and eliminate the heavy problematic sleep and put an end to bed wetting.

 Too many tears – too many failures.
 We will always be grateful.

 Know that it is NOT a certainty.
 Being told your child will outgrow bedwetting is simply not true.
 Not only is it entirely uncertain whether one will outgrow bedwetting–we see plenty of teenagers and adults who wet the bed.

 - If one were to outgrow bedwetting, then they are left with the sleep disorder that caused the bedwetting in the first place.

 - Other symptoms of the sleep disorder can look like sleep apnea, sleepwalking, night terrors, or even insomnia.